lmiller1990/typing-the-test-suite/README.md

 ### 3.0 Matcher Madness

 Do a deep dive into the various matchers Jest provides, from toBe and toEqual to the more exotic resolves and rejects matchers.
+[Source code here](https://github.com/lmiller1990/typing-the-test-suite/tree/master/sections-1-2-3-4-intro-calc-matchers-nodejs/).

   -  3.1 toBe
   -  3.2 toEqual, not